 The white marble colonne engraved with the names of people who have contributed to our flora and fauna.

 There is an inspiring quotation from Bernardin de Saint Pierre: ‘the gift of a small plant is more precious to me than the discovery of a gold mine and a longer lasting monument than a pyramid’.

 The colonne Lienard

 Their diameter can reach 3 meters!
-They give birth to a white flower which turns pink/violet the following day and sinks to the bottom of the pond on the third day where it will develop into a seed capsule containing about 500 seeds.
+They give birth to a white flower which turns pink/violet the following day.
+The flower sinks to the bottom of the pond on the third day.
+It will develop into a seed capsule containing about 500 seeds.

 Giant waterlilies - a favourite attraction